Sun Wukong: Chaos in Heaven

-The Jade Emperor refuses to accept Gold Star's counsel to find another peaceful way to deal with Sun Wukong and orders his forces to mobilize.
-Laughing continuously and fully enjoying himself, and with a combination of martial prowess, guile, and quick-witted creative responses to many different types of powerful Heavenly weapons used against him, the Monkey King single-handedly defeats the Army of Heaven's 100,000 celestial warriors, all 28 constellations, Nezha, and all of the Four Heavenly Kings.
+The Jade Emperor rejects Gold Star's proposal for a peaceful resolution with Sun Wukong and orders his forces to mobilize.
+Sun Wukong defeats the Army of Heaven's 100,000 celestial warriors, the 28 constellations and the Four Heavenly Kings, under the command of Devaraja Li and his third son, Princes Nezha, despite the Heavenly weapons used against him.

 Then Guanyin, the Boddhisattva of Mercy, and her disciple Muzha/Moksha arrive.
 Guanyin sends Muzha to inspect the situation and fight Sun Wukong.
 Muzha is defeated, and then Guanyin suggests the Jade Emperor's nephew Erlang Shen fight Wukong.
 Wukong and Erlang are evenly matched and eventually, both turn into terrifying figures, which scares Wukong's monkey army away.
 Sun Wukong is disheartened and turns into a fish to run away, then both of them keep shapeshifting to turn into more powerful things than the other, finally, Laozi throws his Diamond Jade ring at Wukong from behind while he is fighting, knocking him senseless and enabling Erlang to bind him up.

 After several failed attempts at execution, Sun Wukong is locked into Laozi's eight-way trigram crucible for 49 days to be distilled into an elixir by samadhi fires; this will allow Laozi to regain his pills of longevity.
 The fire of the crucible is hot enough to burn beings of so much unspeakable power that they rival Buddha himself.

 When the cauldron is opened 49 days later, the Monkey King jumps out, having survived by hiding in a corner marked by the wind trigram, where there is less fire.
 The heat from the samadhi fires has reinforced his bodily frame, making him stronger than ever before and impervious to greater damage.
 The heat gives him a new ability; the Monkey King can now recognize evil with his new pinyin (火眼金睛, lit. 'fiery eyes and golden pupils').
 Sun Wukong then proceeds to destroy the crucible and makes his way to Heaven's main chamber to confront the Jade Emperor and his senior advisors.